 Workers' comp class codes are three- or four-digit codes that differentiate between the types of job duties performed by employees.
-The codes are created by the National Council on Compensation Insurance (NCCI), an organization that gathers data and prepares objective workers' comp insurance rates.
+The codes are created by the National Council on Compensation Insurance (NCCI), an organization that gathers data and that helps to establish workers' comp insurance rates.
 There are more than 700 NCCI codes.
 Each code:

 Most employers have two or more NCCI class codes on their policy.

 An employer must include a classification code for each employee.
 When hiring new workers, it might be necessary to reclassify workers and assign them new codes.

 For example, an interior designer who works primarily with residential clients has started receiving requests to work on commercial properties – meaning bigger projects.
 To keep up with the extra work, she decides to hire a junior designer and an administrative assistant as full-time employees.
 Her workers' compensation insurance policy must cover them both.